CalebAI/caleb-core/CONTRIBUTING.md

 # Contributing

 If you want to help making the next level of the Smart Assistants this is the right place.
-To become a contributor for **Quad** you can follow the steps described below:
+To become a contributor for **Caleb** you can follow the steps described below:

 ## Getting started